 Talking to a Lawyer

-Once you have selected a lawyer, there are several steps you can follow to help your lawyer and to satisfy yourself concerning the quality and expediency of legal services being provided.
+Once you have selected a lawyer, there are several steps you can follow to help maximize the quality and expediency of legal services being provided.
 Here are some:

 - Have your lawyer analyze your case and give you both the positive and the negative aspects.

-- Take your lawyer's advice; it isn't given off-the-cuff.
-Don't waste your money or your lawyer's time if you don't have confidence in his or her special knowledge and skills.
+- Take your lawyer's advice and have confidence in his or her special knowledge and skills.

 - Keep your lawyer fully informed of any new developments that might affect your case.